 Pulse, the agile culture survey, shows you where your team sits for each of the seven elements.
-For more information see A4-Culture DNA Type 1 2021 v05 (ymaws.com)
+Find out more about the The Agile Culture Pulse Survey.

 Many organisations have already started working in an Agile way.
 Typically, Agile is initially introduced at the team level, or at the project and team level.
 As Agile becomes embedded as “one of the ways we work”, the next step is often to introduce Agile Programme Management, which links projects (both agile and non-agile) and coordinates them to deliver benefits.

 This white paper was written jointly by Barbara Roberts (Agile Business Consortium), Michael Young (Australian Institute of Project Management) and Peter Coesmans (International Project Management Association (IPMA) and Agile Business Consortium).
-To download a copy see Agile Project Management White Paper (agilebusiness.org)
+Download a copy of the Agile Project Management White Paper.

 The Agile Business Consortiums' mission to “advance business agility worldwide” recognises the importance of educating the future workforce and enabling employers to attract and enrich the lives of talented individuals.

 Generation Agile is a continuing programme committed to supporting students and young people to become business prepared in a volatile and uncertain world, by using agile skills and harnessing their natural capabilities.
 The Consortium offers a skills-based learning pathway, educational workshops and a supportive, cross-generational community to engage with.